pikvm/pikvm/README.md

 2. Determine the target hardware configuration (platform).
 Choose the board (`BOARD=rpi4` for Raspberry Pi 4 or `BOARD=zerow`, `BOARD=rpi2`, `BOARD=rpi3` for other options).
 Next, choose the platform: `PLATFORM=v2-hdmi` for RPi4 or ZeroW; `PLATFORM=v0-hdmi` for RPi 2 or 3.
 Other options are for legacy or specialized Pi-KVM boards (WIP).

-3. Create config file `config.mk` for the target system.
+3. Create the config file `config.mk` for the target system.
 You must specify the path to the SD card on your local computer (this will be used to format and install the system) and the version of your Raspberry Pi and platform.
 You can change other parameters as you wish.
 Please note: if your password contains the # character, you must escape it using a backslash like `ROOT_PASSWD = pass\#word`.
     ```Makefile
     [user@localhost os]$ cat config.mk
     # rpi3 for Raspberry Pi 3; rpi2 for the version 2, zerow for ZeroW